kettek/wrenjs-plus/README.md

 ...
 ```

+This will compile the debug release per default.
+If you wish to compile a release, set the `config` environment variable to "release" prior to running `emmake make`.
+For example, under fish: `env config="release" emmake make`.

-Providing the above commands worked without issue (and if they did not, please report it), you will have a built and ready to use `WrenJS+.js` file in the `dist/` directory.
+Providing the above commands worked without issue (and if they did not, please report it), you will have built and ready to use `WrenJS+.js` and `WrenJS+.wasm` files in the `dist/` directory.

 ### Compilation flags
 WrenJS+ can have the following flags passed to it during building to restrict or implement particular features.
 Per default none of these are used.